raul23/chatbots/README.rst

        </a>
      </div>

-  If you ask to evaluate an invalid expression (e.g. 12+a12), Eliza will intervene and try to psychoanalyze you for asking such silly questions.
+  If you ask to evaluate an invalid expression (e.g. 12+a12), ELIZA will intervene and try to psychoanalyze you for asking such silly questions.

   .. raw:: html